nzhxdev/ValuesRestApi/README.md

   "value" : "Updated value 1"
 }
 ```
-When the query is executed, the record with the identifier specified in the query is edited.
+When the request is executed, the record with the identifier specified in the request is edited.
-Sets a new value in the "VALUE" field specified in the body of the query and sets the date of change in the "DATE" field.
+Sets a new value in the "VALUE" field specified in the body of the request and sets the date of change in the "DATE" field.
 #### Getting the list of records
 Get the whole table "VALUES" in JSON format with the possibility to filter and sort values by "ID", "DATE" and "VALUE" fields using query parameters.
 ```http request